 Hyrcanus rapidly lost power, and the Pharisees openly opposed Hyrcanus.
 Many troublesome years followed, and Hyrcanus died in 107 B.C.
 His son, Aristobulus succeeded Hyrcanus, leaving a short, but bloody record.
 He imprisoned and then slew his brothers.
 He even imprisoned his own mother and let her starve to death.
 He died in 106 B.C.

-During his reign the husband of Anna (the prophetess in the temple when they brought Jesus to be circumcised) died.
-In his will, Alexander desired his wife to take his place, even though he had two sons.
-Alexander's wife was declared Queen Regent.
+Alexander desired his wife to take his place, even though he had two sons.
+Alexander’s wife was declared Queen Regent.
 She had the title, but the Pharisees held the reins of power.
-Alexander's wife made her son Hyrcanus, high priest, but the Pharisees would not accept him, and he fled the country.
+Alexander’s wife made her son Hyrcanus, high priest, but the Pharisees would not accept him, and he fled the country.

 Alexander had another son, Aristobulus who desired the throne for himself.
 He amassed an army, and was determined to overthrow the power of the Pharisees and take the crown his mother held.
 But she became seriously ill and died.
-Hyrcanus made an agreement with his brothers.
+Hyrcanus made an agreement with his brother.
 Aristobulus would be king and Hyrcanus would remain high priest.
 This brought peace to Israel for a short time.